 we both recognize that wireless broadband is different from the traditional wireline world, in part because the mobile marketplace is more competitive and changing rapidly.
 In recognition of the still-nascent nature of the wireless broadband marketplace, under this proposal we would not now apply most of the wireline principles to wireless, except for the transparency requirement

 If I have a contract for 250MB a month of data transfer from Comcast then in what alternate dimension does it cost them more if I use it up on Youtube or on some site you have never heard of?
 Either way I am allowed 250MB?

-I think in this case depending how the ISP is connected via peering contracts.
-Some peering connections might be cheaper then others, and if it went though the more expensive peer it would cost the isp more. just a thought.
+Some peering connections might be cheaper then others, and if it went though the more expensive peer it would cost the isp more.

 I say, charge the YouTube bandwidth hordes - not me.

 It is imperative that we find ways to protect the future openness of the Internet and encourage the rapid deployment of broadband.

 A provider that offers a broadband Internet access service complying with the above principles could offer any other additional or differentiated services.